KesoGizmoYoshi/KesoGizmoYoshi/README.md

 ### Hi there 👋

-I’m currently studying to become a System Developer in .NET @ Newton Academy (Malmö, Sweden)
+I’m currently studying to become a System Developer in .NET @ Newton Academy (Malmö, Sweden).

+I’m currently learning Entity Framework in a course about Database Management.

 <!--
 **KesoGizmoYoshi/KesoGizmoYoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.